Sadie Holloway is a writer and artist who uses the power of journaling to bring more peace, serenity, and joy into her life.

 Why are some people able to bounce back after an upsetting life event?
 They're flexible and resilient.
 In this article, I will share six ways to foster a resilient attitude in the face of whatever life throws your way.

 Resilience is the capacity to weather stressful events and traumatic experiences.
 Often called "the ability to bounce back" after a bad turn of events, resilience is what keeps the human spirit alive and hopeful in the face of tragic or unexpected events.
-Suddenly losing your job and being forced to switch careers could be defined as one such type stressful event.
+Suddenly losing your job and being forced to switch careers could be defined as one such type of stressful event.
 Divorce is another.
 An unexpected illness or injury could also be considered quite stressful and traumatic.
 How you handle yourself in situations like these is determined by how well you have developed your resilience.

 Six Ways to Bounce Back